New York State of Mind: In popular culture

-Floyd Pepper, accompanied by Dr. Teeth and Zoot, performed "New York State of Mind" on the The Muppet Show (first on the UK, then with different choreography, the US edition).
+Floyd Pepper, accompanied by Dr. Teeth and Zoot, performed "New York State of Mind" on The Muppet Show (first on the UK, then with different choreography, the US edition).
 A recording of this version, sung by Jerry Nelson, was included on the 1978 album The Muppet Show 2.
 A later interpretation by Jim Henson as Rowlf the Dog appeared on the album Ol' Brown Ears Is Back (1993).

 In the 2004 film Garfield: The Movie, the eponymous Garfield (Bill Murray) sings a parody of the song entitled "New Dog State of Mind" (described by Dave Germain of the Associated Press as the film's "low point").

 Also in 2004, Joel agreed a deal with US publisher Scholastic for the release of two illustrated children's books, based on the lyrics of "Lullabye (Goodnight, My Angel)" and "New York State of Mind".
 Goodnight, My Angel (A Lullabye) appeared later that year, with artwork by Yvonne Gilbert.
 New York State of Mind followed in 2005, illustrated by Izak Zenou.
 The book had a picture of the Empire State Building on the front cover, and included a recording of the song on CD.

+In the second season of Daredevil: Born Again, Bullseye kills members of Anti-Vigilante Task Force in a diner while "New York State of Mind" plays in the background.

+Following the New York Knicks winning the 2026 NBA Finals, an advertisement featuring the song from Nike played immediately after the win and was well-received.